freemocap/documentation/docs/getting_started/installation.md

 ## 2. Create a new Python environment
 - Install [Anaconda](https://www.anaconda.com/download) (or [Miniconda](https://docs.conda.io/en/latest/miniconda.html)) if you haven't already.

-- Create a new `python` environment (Python 3.9 through 3.11 recommended).
-In your Terminal window, enter the following command:
+- Create a new Python environment (verions 3.9 through 3.11 recommended).
+To do so, enter the following command in your terminal:
 ```bash
 conda create -n freemocap-env python=3.11 -y
 ```
 ![Alt text](../assets/images/carbon_conda_create_freemocap-env.png)

 !!! take-note "Python Environments"
-    This step creates a new installation of Python on your system that will be used to run the code behind the `freemocap` software!
+    This step creates a new installation of Python on your system that will be used to run the code behind the FreeMoCap software!

-    For more information about Python environments, [check out this guide from `realpython`](https://realpython.com/python-virtual-environments-a-primer/)
+    For more information about Python environments, [check out this guide from Real Python](https://realpython.com/python-virtual-environments-a-primer/)

 - Activate that newly created environment